-Projects can be semester or academic year-long projects, but must be completed by the end of April.
+Projects can be semester-long starting in the fall or academic year-long projects, but must be completed by the end of April.
 Applicants may apply for projects scoped by the center (these will be circulated prior to the application deadline) or source their own proposed project with a Columbia faculty member, or client organization from any sector in the U.S. or abroad.
 Students who find their own project should also provide a project description that includes the key questions for the project team, data sets (if applicable) and sources of research to explore, faculty or organization contacts the students will work with, a timeline, and deliverables.
 Student projects without an external client (e.g. projects to develop your own social venture) are ineligible.
 Students should instead scope a project for an external business or organization in a relevant industry or sector.

 Criteria for Project and Team Selection

 Fellowship applications should include:

 - A clear purpose of the project and it’s potential to address climate change using business knowledge and skills, practices, or approaches;